Esri/arcgis-maps-sdk-java-samples/raster/stretch-renderer/README.md

 ## About the data

-This sample uses a raster imagery tile of an area of forested mountainous terrain and rivers.
+The raster used in this sample shows an area in the south of the Shasta-Trinity National Forest, California.

 ## Additional information